RichardMulholland/CodePublic/Image_Extractor/README.md

 - **Progress Tracking**: Displays a real-time progress bar during downloads
 - **Error Handling**: Gracefully handles failed downloads and provides a summary report
 - **Rich Console Output**: Beautiful, formatted output with tables and panels using the `rich` library
+- **Markdown Updates**: Replaces the GitHub url with the relative path of the downloaded image.

 ## 🛠️ Requirements
 - Python 3.6+